 Section 112.061(10), Florida Statutes, classifies fraudulent travel claims as a misdemeanor of the second degree.
 The penalties prescribed in Sections 775.082 and 775.083, Florida Statutes, are a term of imprisonment not to exceed 60 days and/or a fine not to exceed \$500.
-In addition, the traveler shall be civilly liable for the amount of the overpayment, and subject to County disciplinary procedures e-up to and including termination.
+In addition, the traveler shall be civilly liable for the amount of the overpayment, and subject to discipline up to and including termination.